What is Active Release Techniques® (ART) to Individuals, Athletes, and Patients?

 ART UPPER EXTREMITY CERTIFIED

-Treatment of structures pertaining to the hands, wrists, arms, and shoulders, Dr. Faulkner and Dr. Centofonti are certified Active Release Techniques (ART muscle therapy) providers of the upper extremity including conditions like rotator cuff syndrome, carpal tunnel syndrome, golfer's elbow, and tennis elbow.
+Treatment of structures pertaining to the hands, wrists, arms, and shoulders, Dr. Faulkner is certified Active Release Techniques (ART muscle therapy) provider of the upper extremity including conditions like rotator cuff syndrome, carpal tunnel syndrome, golfer's elbow, and tennis elbow.

 ART SPINE CERTIFIED

 Treatment of structures pertaining to the upper, middle, and lower back, abdomen, neck, jaw, and head.
-Dr. Faulkner and Dr. Centofonti are certified Active Release Techniques (ART muscle therapy) providers of the spine.
+Dr. Faulkner is a certified Active Release Techniques (ART muscle therapy) provider of the spine.

 ART LOWER EXTREMITY CERTIFIED

 Treatment of structures pertaining to the feet, ankles, legs, knees, and hips.
-Dr. Faulkner and Dr. Centofonti are certified Active Release Techniques (ART muscle therapy) providers of the lower extremity.
+Dr. Faulkner is a certified Active Release Techniques (ART muscle therapy) provider of the lower extremity.
 This includes things like plantar fasciitis, runner’s knee and hip pain.

 ART Muscle Therapy